Search

 • The donor must request a QCD from their plan administrator and it must be sent directly to Thrivent Charitable.

-• Please notify our team when the distribution request has been made so we can ensure it’s applied correctly to the gift annuity.
+• Please notify our team when the distribution request has been made, so we can ensure it’s applied correctly to the gift annuity.

 • We will apply the gift to the contract and send the donor a gift acknowledgement.
 (The QCD is not tax-deductible, since the donor doesn’t recognize income on the distribution).